nadavmatalon/github-search/README.md

 * User Followers
 * Number of Public Repos
 * Number of Public Gists
+* Most common language/s used in user's public repos.

 The users can use the hyper-linked username of a found user to redirect to that user's [Github](http://github.com) page.